vtexdocs/dev-portal-content/docs/release-notes/google-tag-manager-new-version.md

 ## Why are we making this change?

-We are presenting the new version of VTEX Google Tag Manager app to help:

 - Migrate from the Universal Analytics property settings to Google Analytics 4.
 - Keep your store compatible with Google Analytics 4.